hernanosaurus/portfolio.2025/README.md

 ---

-Built with Next.js, Tailwind, and loose TypeScript 😉 — Designed and coded with good coffee ☕, good vibes 🤙, and good music 🎶.
+Built with Next.js, Tailwind, Framer Motion, and loose TypeScript 😉 — Designed and coded with good coffee ☕, good vibes 🤙, and good music 🎶.

+_(Dabbled with Framer Motion — just exploring the basics and having fun with simple motion effects.)_

 **Available for remote work!** Let's connect 🚀